 Each state runs its own early intervention program.
 Ask your pediatrician for a referral or visit the Early Childhood Technical Assistance Center directory for state-specific contact info.

-Step 2: Consider Help at Home
+Step 2: Consider Help With Caregiving

 Step 3: Look Into Medicaid

 Even if you have private health insurance, your child might qualify for Medicaid, the federal health insurance program that provides coverage for people with disabilities.
-Medicaid can cover treatments that are not covered by your private carrier and can help ease out-of-pocket medical costs.
+Medicaid can cover treatments that are not covered by your private carrier and can help lower out-of-pocket medical costs.

-Step 4: Find Childcare
+Step 4: Find Childcare, if Needed